|Introduction||Text: The Field Trip||Images: On-Site||Images: Fossil Plants|

-While in the deep backcountry, many a mile from Copper Basin, visitors will have an opportunity to observe the old site of Charleston, formerly one of the most isolated and lawless mining towns in all of Nevada.
+Once within the deep backcountry, still many a mile from Copper Basin, visitors will have an opportunity to observe the old site of Charleston, formerly one of the most isolated and lawless mining towns in all of Nevada.
 Nothing remains now to mark the site, save perhaps a couple of crumbling wooden buildings, but in a broader historical perspective Charleston has much to offer.
-Its general history has been discussed by many Nevada ghost town enthusiasts, including such notables as Stanley W. Paher and the inimitable Nell Murbarger, who in her classic work Ghosts Of The Glory Trail gives a riveting account of one of the last lynchings to take place in Elko County--it happened in Charleston.
+Its general history has been discussed by many Nevada ghost town enthusiasts, including such notables as Stanley W. Paher and the inimitable Nell Murbarger, who in her classic work Ghosts Of The Glory Trail gives a riveting account of one of the last lynchings to take place in this part of the Great Basin--it happened in Charleston.

 Mardis obliged--but it was the last favor he would ever do for anyone on this earth.
 The next day miners from Charleston found his wagon and team of horses abandoned along the road, below town.
 In the dry, dead brush nearby they also came upon his remains, riddled with bullet holes.
 Apparently word had spread to the local criminal element (and there was no short supply of that commodity in Charleston) that Mardi was carrying with that extra gold worth 250 spondulix.
 A few of the miners at the scene of the crime decided to take a look around, playing amateur sleuth, to see what might turn up.